ashcrysis/agatas-tabletop-game-toolkit/README.md

 The `TechniqueData` class holds the static data for each technique.
 It is used as the template from which techniques are set up and executed in the game.

-#### **TechniqueDataManager Class**
+#### **Techniqueanager Class**

-The `TechniqueDataManager` class is responsible for managing the techniques available to the player, including unlocking new techniques, using them, and checking if new techniques can be learned.
+The `TechniqueManager` class is responsible for managing the techniques available to the player, including unlocking new techniques, using them, and checking if new techniques can be learned.

 ##### **Properties**

 - `knownTechniqueDatas` (List<Technique>): A list of techniques that the player has already learned.
 - `allTechniqueDatas` (List<Technique>): A list of all available techniques in the game.
 - `playerStats` (PlayerCharacter): The player's character stats.
-- `techniqueManager` (TechniqueDataManager): A reference to the `TechniqueDataManager` component.
+- `techniqueManager` (TechniqueManager): A reference to the `TechniqueManager` component.

 ##### **Methods**